Frequently Asked Questions (FAQ)

 DHS Self-Employment Report Form: Use this form to report any income you get from self-employment (i.e. gig work like driving for Uber).

 DHS Change Report Form: Use this form to report changes in your situation to your county or Tribal Nation.

-You can send your verification documents directly to your county or Tribal Nation by clicking on the ‘Upload documents’ button on our homepage, or upload your documents here.
-Find more ways to send documents to your county or Tribal Nation here.
+You can send verification documents directly to your county or Tribal Nation by clicking on the ‘Upload documents’ button on our homepage, or upload your documents here.
+Find more ways to send documents to your county or Tribal Nation.